apache/hudi/docs/_docs/2_2_writing_data.md

 ## MultiTableDeltaStreamer

-`HoodieMultiTableDeltaStreamer`, a wrapper on top of `HoodieDeltaStreamer`, enables one to ingest multiple tables at a go into hudi datasets.
+`HoodieMultiTableDeltaStreamer`, a wrapper on top of `HoodieDeltaStreamer`, enables one to ingest multiple tables at a single go into hudi datasets.
 Currently it only supports sequential processing of tables to be ingested and COPY_ON_WRITE storage type.
 The command line options for `HoodieMultiTableDeltaStreamer` are pretty much similar to `HoodieDeltaStreamer` with the only exception that you are required to provide table wise configs in separate files in a dedicated config folder.
 The following command line options are introduced

 ```java
   * --config-folder